Menstrual cup: Ring-shaped cups or discs

-Menstrual discs (also called cervical cups) are disc-shaped, like a diaphragm, with a flexible outer ring and a soft, collapsible center.
-They collect menstrual fluid like menstrual cups, but stay in place by hooking behind the pubic bone instead of relying on suction.
+Ring-shaped cups (also called menstrual discs or rings) are often approximately hemispherical in shape, like a diaphragm, with a flexible ring rim and a soft, collapsible center.
+They collect menstrual fluid like menstrual cups, but sit in the vaginal fornix and stay in place by hooking behind the pubic bone.
 Menstrual discs come in both disposable and reusable varieties.